robertbraeutigam/scan/README.md

 #### Announcement

 Devices must always announce themselves when they become available on the local network.
-They must send their static address as though someone had queried them.
+They must send their static address with the UDP packet (type 02) as above.

 ## Application Layer